Google's search tricks: using index of, intitle and more

 link: search within links

 A hyperlink is a selectable connection from one web page to another.
-Most often, these links appear as underlined text but they can appear as images, video or any other type of multimedia content.
+These links often appear as underlined text but can appear as images, videos or any other type of multimedia content.
 This advanced operator instructs Google to search within hyperlinks for a search term.
 It requires no other search arguments.

 This query would display web pages that link to Apple.com’s main page.
-This special operator is somewhat limited in that the link must appear exactly as entered in
+This special operator is somewhat limited because the link must appear exactly as entered in the search query.

 cache: display Google’s cached version of a page